Kris-B/ngy/blog/index.md

 ---
 layout: page
-title: Blog
+title: nanoGALLERY2 news
-excerpt: "An archive of blog posts sorted by date." description : "An archive of blog posts sorted by date."
+//excerpt: "An archive of blog posts sorted by date."
+// description : "An archive of blog posts sorted by date."
 search_omit: true
 ---